khemie47/sXchange/README.md

 # Energy Production Certification Smart Contract

 ## Overview
-This smart contract implements a decentralized energy production certification system that works in conjunction with WattConnect.
+This smart contract implements a decentralized energy production certification system.
 The contract enables authorized certifiers to verify and certify energy production claims from producers, maintain certification records, and manage the certification process.

 ## Features
 - Energy production certification and verification